Courses in Russian (RUSS)

 Corequisite: Russian 3339.

-3339 German and Russian Film in the 1920’s (3-0).
-An overview of the different film genres that emerged in Germany and Russia during the 1920’s with particular emphasis on Russian documentary film and German expressionist film.
-(Credit may not be earned for this course and German 3339.)
+3339 French, German and Russian Film in 1920’s (3-0).
+An overview of the different film genres that emerged in France, Germany and Russia during the 1920’s with particular emphasis on Russian documentary, German expressionist, and French impressionist and surrealist film.
+(Credit may not be earned for this course and French 3339 or German 3339.)

 Corequisite: Russian 3338.